SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

         for the current ABAP EML request within the [RAP interaction phase](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_int_phase_glosry.htm "Glossary Entry") in one RAP transaction.
     -   **Note:**  Specify `%cid` even if there are no further operations referring to it.
 -   Special case: Late numbering
-    -   As mentioned above, in late numbering scenarios newly created entity instances are given their final key only shortly before saving in the database, i. e. you deal with preliminary keys in the RAP interaction phase and the early phase of the [RAP save sequence](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_save_seq_glosry.htm "Glossary Entry").
+    -   In late numbering scenarios newly created entity instances are given their final key only shortly before saving in the database, i. e. you deal with preliminary keys in the RAP interaction phase and the early phase of the [RAP save sequence](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_save_seq_glosry.htm "Glossary Entry").